Are there any tax benefits of gifting money? And is gifting money a tax free process? Well, it depends.

 Gift Recipient Benefits

-One major benefit that your gift recipient gets from your early gifting is the enjoyment of the support that your gift gives them.
-The gift is tax-free for them, and they could benefit from letting it grow, says Schwab.
+One of the advantages of gift giving is that that your gift recipient gets from your early gifting is the enjoyment of the support that your gift gives them.
+The gift is tax-free for them, and they could benefit from letting it grow.